earthspay/earths-documentation/en/waves-client/account-management/ledger-nano.md

 **Check your balance**

-After the authorisation, you can check your balance on the Asset page.
+After the authorization, you can check your balance on the Asset page.

 ![](/_assets/ledger_nano_04.png)